KILTprotocol/docs/docs/participate/01_Staking/01_Become a Collator/04_setup_node.md

 git checkout master
 # Set up the build environment by installing the Rust compiler.
 ./scripts/init.sh
-# Build the executable from source enabling all the optimisations with --release.
+# Build the executable from source enabling all the optimizations with --release.
 cargo build --release -p kilt-parachain
 ```